hstoklosa/ExoBot/README.md

-# ExoBot - Multi-purpose Discord Bot (Personal Project)
+# ExoBot (Personal Project)

-ExoBot is an open-source discord bot, and it's aim is to provide the necessary tools (and making them customisable) for both server users and administrators.
+ExoBot is an open-source discord bot, and it's aim is to provide the essential as well as customisable tools that can be used on any server by both users and administrators.

 ## 💡 Current Features